jcuker/MooseHelper/README.md

 # MooseHelper
-An app to help for scoring the dart game "Moose" that my uncle and his friends may or may not have created.
+An app to help for scoring the dart game "Moose".

 This is poorly done, but we all need to start somewhere.